ruxia/james12802.github.io/_drafts/how-to-blog-with-jekyll-on-windows-part2.md

 - blog
 comments: true
 ---
 Right, Part 2.
-In the first part we covered installing Jekyll and it's dependacies, changed the system's path variable and a super quick test to check that everything was working okay.
+In the first part we covered installing Jekyll and it's dependencies, changed the system's path variable and a super quick test to check that everything was working okay.
+Now lets just double check that everything is properly installed.

+## Check
+Now I'm sure that it's all installed and working fine, but lets just check.
+Open up a terminal and enter:

+    jekyll

+And like last time it should print out basic info on Jekyll

+![Jekyll][img-cmd-j]

+(Oh, and that is powershell - I've just orangeified it ;-p)

 [p1]: james12802.co.uk/2014/03/20/how-to-blog-with-jekyll-on-windows-part1.html#installation
+[img-cmd-j]: /assets/images/screenshot-cmd-j.png